 In this article I will show you how to make a DIY wax seal for your wedding stationery.

 I love finding unique DIY projects that are easy, not too messy, and will have your guests thinking you must have spent a fortune on wedding details!
-I recently came across a new product called Sugru, and when I saw what it can do I couldn’t wait to share with you.
+I recently came across a new product called Sugru.
+When I saw what it can do I couldn’t wait to share with you!

 Sugru is a moldable glue that will stick to just about anything.
 Let it set overnight and it will turn into a flexible yet strong rubber.
 Sugru has thousands of uses both outdoors and inside, limited only by your imagination.
 You can create some incredible wedding projects of your own such as a DIY wax seal.

 Wax seals have their origin in the Middle Ages and were used only by significant individuals (such as monarchs and bishops) as a way to authenticate documents.
 By the 13th century, wax seals became more popular and were used by aristocrats, monasteries, guilds and eventually common people.

 Every seal was unique to its owner.
 Due to illiteracy during the 13th century the wax seals would have been used in place of a signature.
 Wax seals were stamped directly onto a document, more commonly they would have been stamped separately and then glued to the bottom of a document with either a cord, ribbon, or strip of parchment.

 Your wedding save-the-date and invitation will set the tone for your big day.
 What better way to add an elegant finishing touch than creating your own unique personal wax seal to seal your envelopes.

 - Pack of Sugru